Sungai Buloh-Kajang (SBK) Line, Malaysia

 Contractors involved with the Sungai Buloh - Kajang project

-Engineering, Procurement, Construction, and Testing & Commissioning (EPCTC) contracts for the transit system were awarded in October 2012.
+Engineering, procurement, construction, and testing and commissioning (EPCTC) contracts for the transit system were awarded in October 2012.
 The contracts were divided into seven packages.

 Packages one and two were awarded to a consortium of Siemens Malaysia and SMH Rail.
 The consortium is responsible for providing electric trains, depot equipment and maintenance vehicles.

 Bombardier provided signalling and train control system under package three.

 Power Supply & Distribution System is provided by Meidensha Corporation under package five.
 The $274m package six has been awarded to Mitsubishi Heavy Industries to perform the track works for the transit system.
 A consortium of Apex Communication and LG CNS received the package seven contract to provide telecommunications.

 The MRT awarded a $25m contract to ST Electronics to provide platform screen door systems for the rail line in April 2013.